Who Is Kristen Wiig?

 'Saturday Night Live'

-Kristen Wiig debuted on SNL on November 12, 2005.
-Her characters—including the one-upping Penelope, squirrelly Gilly, and spot-on impressions of financial advisor Suze Orman and Speaker of the House Nancy Pelosi—became fan favorites.
-Within two years Wiig established a reputation as the hardest-working comedian on the show, appearing in more sketches per episode than any other cast member.
+Wiig debuted on SNL on November 12, 2005.
+Her characters—including the one-upping Penelope, squirrelly Gilly and spot-on impressions of financial adviser Suze Orman and Speaker of the House Nancy Pelosi—became fan favorites.
+Within two years, Wiig established a reputation as the hardest-working comedian on the show, appearing in more sketches per episode than any other cast member.
 When Amy Poehler left SNL in November 2008, Wiig became the most senior female cast member on the program.

 On the heels of her success at SNL, Wiig made her film debut as a scene-stealing passive-aggressive television executive in 2007's Knocked Up.
 She then went on to star in well-received films like Adventureland, Extract, Drew Barrymore's directorial debut Whip It, and MacGruber, a spinoff of an SNL sketch starring Wiig and fellow cast member Will Forte.

 Despite her over-the-top characters, Wiig remains fairly shy in real life.
 She was married to actor Hayes Hargrove from 2005 to 2009, a topic she declines to discuss publicly.
-She won an Emmy nomination for her work on SNL in 2009, the same year that Entertainment Weekly named her one of the 25 Funniest Actresses in Hollywood.
-"It's a mystery to me what makes people laugh," Wiig says.
-"I just try to be as real as possible."
+In 2019, Wiig announced that she was engaged to her longtime boyfriend Avi Rothman.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!